Simon-Thevenin/IJOC_SDDP_for_Multi-Echelon_Lot-Sizing_with_Component_Substitution/README.md

 The parameter <strong>instance_name</strong> refers to the name of the instance to solve.
 The instance must be provided as a file in the correct format (see the examples) in the folder Instance.

-The parameter <strong>model</strong> provides the type of stochastic model to consider for the instance.
+The parameter <strong>model</strong> provides the type of stochastic model.
 -	YFix refers to the static-dynamic model where the setups are decided in period 0 and fixed for the entire horizon, whereas the production quantities are decided dynamically when new information on the demand is available.
 -	YQFix refers to the static model where the setups and the production quantities are decided in period 0 and frozen for the entire horizon.
 -	Average refers to the deterministic model where the demand takes its expected value.